joebro1907/poliastro/README.md

-**The original poliastro library was archived.
+**THE ORIGINAL POLIASTRO LIBRARY WAS ARCHIVED.
 This is a fork of it with minor modifications**

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)